Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • 1 tablespoon fresh lime juice (optional, for brightness)

-Combine cherries and water in a blender.
-Blend for 20 seconds on medium speed.
-Strain through a fine mesh strainer, pressing gently with the back of a spoon.
-Stir in sweetener and lime juice.
-Serve over ice.
-Consume within 24 hours for maximum vitamin C.
+Method.
+Blend the cherries and water for about 20 seconds on medium.
+Strain, pressing gently with the back of a spoon.
+Stir in sweetener and lime juice, and serve over ice.
+Drink within 24 hours for the most vitamin C.

 Yield: 2 servings